 You can currently hear Ethan perform in the Twin Cities with the JazzMN Big Band and the award-winning Variety Band, Synergy.

-Luke Gillespie is Professor of Music (Jazz Studies/Piano) at Indiana University’s Jacobs School of Music.
-An active performer and teacher of jazz and classical piano, he has toured China, Europe, Indonesia, Japan, and the United States and won numerous awards, including best performance from the Indianapolis Jazz Competition (1994); the Indianapolis Star (1993); and the Copland Piano Concerto Competition at Indiana University (1990).
-Gillespie has recorded with Arts Center Jazz Collective, David Baker, Buselli-Wallarab Jazz Orchestra (including CDs, Basically Baker Volume 1 and 2), James Campbell, Steve Davis (drums), Everett Greene, Mike Hackett, Steve Houghton, Jazz Fables, Sylvia McNair, Dominic Spera, Wanda Stafford, Dave Stryker, Tom Walsh, the Aebersold Jazz Play-Along, Vol. 76 ("How to Learn Tunes" by David Baker), a solo jazz piano CD, Footprints (RIAX Records, 2003) and trio CDs, Live at the Station (Watercourse Records, 2008), and Third Base Line (Watercourse Records, 2011), and has performed with Jamey Aebersold, Eric Alexander, Ron Blake, Ralph Bowen, John Clayton, Jeff Coffin, John Fedchock, Benny Golson, Wycliffe Gordon, Bunky Green, Jimmy Heath, Nicole Henry, Javon Jackson, Ingrid Jensen, Kelley Johnson, Pat LaBarbera, David Liebman, James Moody, Ed Neumeister, Rich Perry, Chris Potter, John Raymond, Rufus Reid, Arturo Sandoval, Walter Smith III, Jim Snidero, Willie Thomas, Allen Vizzutti, Bennie Wallace, Bill Watrous, Rodney Whitaker, Pablo Ziegler, and the Smithsonian Jazz Masterworks Orchestra.
-He has published articles on the aesthetics of jazz and classical music, is the author of Stylistic II/V7/I Voicings for Keyboardists (2000, 3rd printing 2015), published by Jamey Aebersold, and adapted the new Jamey Aebersold Play-Along Volume 1 for Piano (2015).
-Gillespie also teaches summer jazz camps at the Shell Lake Arts Center (Shell Lake, WI), Music For All/Bands of America (Ball State University), and Interlochen Arts Center (Interlochen, MI).
+Luke Gillespie is Professor at Indiana University’s Jacobs School of Music.
+An active performer and teacher of jazz and classical piano, he has toured Argentina, China, Europe, Indonesia, Japan, and the United States and won numerous awards, including best performance from the Indianapolis Jazz Competition (1994); the Indianapolis Star (1993); and the Copland Piano Concerto Competition at Indiana University (1990).
+Gillespie has recorded with David Baker, Buselli-Wallarab Jazz Orchestra (including CDs, Basically Baker Volume 1 and 2), James Campbell, Steve Houghton, Jazz Fables, Sylvia McNair, Dave Stryker, Tom Walsh, the Aebersold Jazz Play-Along, Vol. 76 ("How to Learn Tunes" by David Baker), and CDs: Footprints (RIAX Records, 2003), Live at the Station (Watercourse Records, 2008), Third Base Line (Watercourse Records, 2011), and Moving Mists (PATOIS Records, 2019), and has performed with Jamey Aebersold, Eric Alexander, Ron Blake, Ralph Bowen, John Clayton, John Fedchock, Benny Golson, Wycliffe Gordon, Bunky Green, Jimmy Heath, Nicole Henry, Javon Jackson, Ingrid Jensen, Kelley Johnson, Pat LaBarbera, David Liebman, James Moody, Ed Neumeister, Chris Potter, John Raymond, Rufus Reid, Arturo Sandoval, Walter Smith III, Jim Snidero, Dave Stryker, Bennie Wallace, Bill Watrous, Rodney Whitaker, Pablo Ziegler, and the Smithsonian Jazz Masterworks Orchestra.
+He has published articles on the aesthetics of jazz and classical music, is the author of Stylistic II/V7/I Voicings for Keyboardists (2000), published by Jamey Aebersold, and adapted the new Jamey Aebersold Play-Along Volume 1 for Piano (2015).
+Gillespie has taught summer jazz camps at Shell Lake Arts Center and Interlochen Arts Center.